-Tim George enters his seventh year at UNCG as senior associate athletics director for external operations in 2016-17.
+Tim George enters his eighth year at UNCG as senior associate athletics director for external operations and chief marketing officer in 2017-18.
 In his current role, he oversees marketing, promotions, branding, ticket sales and operations, athletic communications, UNCGSpartans.com, spirit programs and licensing and trademarks.
-In addition, he serves in a fundraising role as a gift officer for the Spartan Club, is the liaison with IMG College for the department’s corporate partnerships and provides administrative oversight for men's basketball, men’s and women’s golf and men’s and women’s tennis.
+In addition, he serves in a fundraising role as a gift officer for the Spartan Club, is the liaison with IMG College for the department's corporate partnerships and provides administrative oversight for men's and women's golf and men's and women's tennis.

 Previously, George spent six seasons at Oklahoma, serving as director of promotions, director of sales and fan development and assistant athletics director of marketing and promotions.
 He oversaw marketing for the department's 20 varsity sports, the spirit squad and mascot programs and served as the department liaison for Sooner Sports Properties and the OU student body.

 During George's tenure, ticket sales and attendance records were set in several sports, including football and women's basketball.
 He also worked with the department's premier partner program and was charged with researching new revenue opportunities.
 His creation of an outbound ticket sales division, increased men's basketball group ticket sales by 270 percent.
 He also worked closely with The Sooner Club on priority seating programs and managed fan development initiatives.

 George has developed a wide range of experience with time at several athletics departments across the country.
 Upon graduation from the University of Missouri in 1995, he completed internships at Missouri and with the University of Florida Athletics Association where he worked with the football, men's basketball, gymnastics, soccer, track and baseball programs.
 While with the Gators, he assisted with the creation of the nationally-known Rowdy Reptiles student section.

 In 1998, he was named an assistant director for marketing and promotions with the University of Georgia Athletics Association.
 His work with the Bulldog women's basketball, soccer, softball, tennis and track programs produced several attendance and revenue records.
 While in Athens, he also served as the marketing contact for NCAA Championships in women's gymnastics, men's tennis and women's swimming.